zmmarina/Favorite-Country---JS---IGTI/README.md

 <ol>
   <li>By clicking on + button, you can add countries to the Favorite Countries, removing them from the original list.</li>
-  <li>By clicking on - button, you can remove coutries from the Favorite Countries, reinserting them to the original list.</li>
+  <li>By clicking on - button, you can remove countries from the Favorite Countries, reinserting them to the original list.</li>
 </ol>

 <h2>Result</h2>